fleetdm/fleet/docs/1-Using-Fleet/configuration-files/README.md

 #### Auto table construction

 You can use Fleet to query local SQLite databases as tables.
-For more information on creating ATC configuration from a SQLite database, see the [osquery Automatic Table Construction documentation](https://osquery.readthedocs.io/en/stable/deployment/configuration/#automatic-table-construction)
+For more information on creating ATC configuration from a SQLite database, check out the [Automatic Table Construction section](https://osquery.readthedocs.io/en/stable/deployment/configuration/#automatic-table-construction) of the osquery documentation.

 If you already know what your ATC configuration needs to look like, you can add it to an options config file: